-As I get older and a little wiser I have come to understand and appreciate that the Measure of True Wealth can come in many forms and seldom involves material objects as is usually defined by society in general.
+As I get older and a little wiser–and having been on both sides of this fence–I have come to understand and appreciate that the Measure of True Wealth can come in many forms and seldom involves material objects or money as is usually defined by society in general.

 For example, in the past few weeks I have been wealthy enough to:

 - Feel a deep sense of gratitude in my heart towards God for the bounty of my blessings.

 - Have an all-you-can-eat breakfast at Golden Corral with my wife.

 - Enjoy a sleepover with various grandkids.

 - Watch my boys play softball in a thunderstorm.